Our Approach to Neurocognitive

 The Montefiore Einstein Division of Neuropsychology is at the forefront of the emerging frontier for delivering clinical breadth and expertise, education and research in neuropsychological evaluation and care, enhancing our ability to dramatically impact the optimal functioning and social interactions of individuals with cognitive disabilities across the lifespan.

-Our multidisciplinary team of internationally recognized neuropsychologists provides comprehensive, in-depth and targeted evaluations across the lifespan of diverse patient populations to assess behavioral and cognitive (thinking) abilities, such as memory, attention, visuospatial skills, and problem-solving.
+Our multidisciplinary team of internationally recognized neuropsychologists provides comprehensive, in-depth and targeted evaluations across the lifespan of our patients to assess behavioral and cognitive (thinking) abilities, such as memory, attention, visuospatial skills, and problem-solving.
 Our neuropsychological evaluations further our mission of precision medicine for the diagnosis and treatment of Alzheimer’s disease and other degenerative dementias; traumatic brain injury; stroke; epilepsy; multiple sclerosis and other neuroimmunological disorders; Parkinson’s disease and numerous other movement disorders; neuromuscular disorders; brain tumors and paraneoplastic conditions; pediatric communication disorders, including autism spectrum and attention deficit/hyperactivity disorders; and infectious and metabolic disorders.
 We have more than four decades of experience developing tools to detect the earliest stages of degenerative dementias and other neurological conditions.
 Our Division of Neuropsychology is unique in our ability to diagnose and intervene at all stages of neurological illness, thereby allowing us to intervene with innovative therapeutic modalities at incipient stages of illness to optimize patient recovery, resilience and potential cures.

 Our specialized team of neuropsychologists works together with neurologists, neurosurgeons, psychiatrists, physicians and specialists from numerous Montefiore Einstein departments, centers and programs, including our Center for the Aging Brain; Hudson Valley Center of Excellence for Alzheimer’s Disease; Comprehensive Brain Health Center; Memory Disorder Clinic; Multiple Sclerosis and Neuroimmunology Center; Comprehensive Epilepsy Center; Center for Autism and Communications Disorders; and COVID-19 Recovery Clinic, among others, as well as referring physicians in the surrounding community and nationwide.
 The Saul R. Korey Department of Neurology is ranked in the top 1% of all hospitals in the nation, according to U.S. News & World Report, and an international referral site for the most complex, atypical and rare cases.